 It may seem like a waste of money to hire a 3PL.
 After all, they are just profiting off of someone else’s product.
 But 3PLs can provide significant value.
 A 3PL has logistical capabilities well beyond an average company.
 Their focus is singular and the result of this is a strong awareness of industry tools and a need to keep up to date on changing practices.
 Companies that employ 3PLs can be sure the highest level of logistics is being applied.
 With this trust, companies can spend more of their resources focusing on core competencies.

 3PLs also provide an important level of scalability to weather any surprises.
-Since employees take time to accumulate it is likely that in-house labor is relatively static.
-Because of this and changing sales, without a 3PL, there is likely always dead weight or slow order fulfillment.
-On the other hand, 3PLs can scale storage and fulfillment costs easily.
+Since employees take time to accumulate it is likely that in-house labour is relatively static.
+Because of this and changing sales, without a 3PL, there is likely always dead weight or slow order fulfilment.
+On the other hand, 3PLs can scale storage and fulfilment costs easily.
 Since 3PLs are dynamic, they can handle rapid growth and seasonality in sales.
 This safety is always important but is essential to companies that anticipate substantial growth.
-In the case of one such fast-growing company, failed fulfillment resulted in a permanent ban from eBay and closure of their Amazon account.
+In the case of one such fast-growing company, failed fulfilment resulted in a permanent ban from eBay and closure of their Amazon account.

 Beyond all of the 3PL’s added value, they also offer competitive pricing to in-house logistics that often result in savings.
 According to a 2014 survey switching to a 3PL “provided logistic cost reduction of 11%, average inventory cost reduction of 6%, and an average fixed logistics cost reduction of 23%.”